 It’s incredibly difficult for people with certain kinds of disabilities to get around.

 Existing transportation technologies are yet to make it easy for people with disabilities (like blinds and paralyzed).
 Self-driving offers great promise for people with such disabilities.

-It will not just enable them move around easily, it will also enable them do so without being dependent on humans.
+It will not just enable them to move around easily, it will also enable them to do so without being dependent on humans.